 Conclusion

-The results obtained in the cross-check match the results of AI and RA configurations for high QP as presented in JVET-L0381.
+The results obtained in the cross-check match the results of AI and RA configurations for low QP and high QP as presented in JVET-L0381.
+The implementation was studied and it matches the proposed method as far as our knowledge.

 Reference